Lead Applications for the 2015-2016 academic year are now closed.

 Who is eligible?

-Lead applications are open to ALL students in the class of 2016 (rising seniors), even if you have not attended a Halftime retreat, and to those students in the class of 2017 (rising juniors) who have already been on Halftime.
+Lead applications are open to ALL students in the class of 2016 (rising seniors) and the class of 2017 (rising juniors) even if you have not been on Halftime.
+While it is not required, we would highly recommend that you attend our February or March 2015 Halftime.

 2015-2016 Halftime Dates: ***